Causes and development of mold

 - Thermal bridges, such as on windows or balcony doors, and inadequately insulated exterior walls encourage the formation of mold on walls

-How does mold develop in the apartment?
+How does mold develop in the home?

 Damit Schimmelpilze wachsen können, brauchen sie zwei Grundbedingungen: Nährstoffe und Feuchtigkeit.
 Weitere, aber weniger bedeutende, Faktoren sind die Temperatur und der pH-Wert.
 Schimmel braucht weder Licht noch Sauerstoff, um zu wachsen.